Ybalrid/Annwvyn/README.md

 System requirement
 ----------------

  - A fairly recent GPU.
-Support for OpenGL 4.3 is recommended.
-Tested on 4.0 GPU in "noVR" mode only
+Support for OpenGL 4.3 is required.
+Tested on OpenGL 4.0 GPU in "noVR" mode only
- - Graphics driver with "direct driver" for VR implemented.
-The lattes Nvidia/AMD driver available will do
+ - Oculus VR Headset (Rift) CV1 or Dev Kit 2 OR HTC Vive, or other hardware supported by OpenVR
- - Oculus VR Headset (Rift) CV1 or Dev Kit 2 OR HTC Vive
+ - Usable with hand controllers (touch, vive wands...)
  - 64bit Operating system
- - Oculus Runtime 1.9 (10/20/16) installed from http://oculus.com/setup OR SteamVR installed through Steam http://steampowered.com/
+ - Oculus Runtime 1.10 (01/01/17) installed from http://oculus.com/setup OR SteamVR installed through Steam http://steampowered.com/
  - Microsoft Visual Studio 2015 Community (free to download and use from Microsoft)

 Installation